Myriad-Dreamin/tinymist/editors/neovim/README.md

 cargo install --git https://github.com/Myriad-Dreamin/tinymist --locked
 ```

-## Minimal Setup
+## Minimal Setup: LazyVim as an Example

-This section shows you a minimal way to setup tinymist in Neovim.
+This section shows you a minimal way to setup tinymist in Neovim (LazyVim).

 1. Copy or merge the [Autocmds file](./config/autocmds.lua) and [Plugin file](./plugins/tinymist.lua) to corresponding paths into `~/.config/nvim/`.